 My rhubarb started peaking through the early April dirt in our backyard, my first sign that Spring was on the horizon here in the north land.

-Last summer I made rhubarb crisp on the grill.
+Last summer I made rhubarb crisp on the grill (but you can also make this recipe in the oven, instructions for both are included).
 Brian and I stood outside on a warm June night, eating warm spoonfuls of it straight from the pan, with vanilla ice cream dripping down our chins.
 The heat of the grill had done something special to the rhubarb, concentrating the flavors and evoking just the slightest hint of smoke.
-(You can also bake it in the oven and have great results!)

 Although we often think of a grill for its direct heat and searing capabilities, I’ve come to think of it as an outdoor oven too, the result of using indirect heat.